Islam: Contemporary era (20th century–present)

+The 1969 Al-Aqsa Mosque Fire, which also destroyed the Minbar of Saladin, caused great anger in the Muslim world and was a key catalyst for the creation of the Organisation of Islamic Cooperation.
+Contact with industrialized nations brought Muslim populations to new areas through economic migration.
+Many Muslims migrated as indentured servants (mostly from India and Indonesia) to the Caribbean, forming the largest Muslim populations by percentage in the Americas.
+Migration from Syria and Lebanon contributed to the Muslim population in Latin America.
+The resulting urbanization and increase in trade in sub-Saharan Africa brought Muslims to settle in new areas and spread their faith, likely doubling its Muslim population between 1869 and 1914.

 Forerunners of Islamic modernism influenced Islamist political movements such as the Muslim Brotherhood and related parties in the Arab world, which performed well in elections following the Arab Spring, Jamaat-e-Islami in South Asia and the AK Party, which has democratically been in power in Turkey for decades.
-In Iran, revolution replaced a secular monarchy with an Islamic state.
+In Iran, the Iranian Revolution replaced a secular, western-backed monarchy with an Islamic Republic.
 Others such as Sayyid Rashid Rida broke away from Islamic modernists and pushed against embracing what he saw as Western influence.
-The group Islamic State of Iraq and the Levant would even attempt to recreate the modern gold dinar as their monetary system.
+The group ISIS would even attempt to recreate the modern gold dinar as their monetary system.
 While some of those who broke away were quietist, others believed in violence against those opposing them, even against other Muslims.

-In opposition to Islamic political movements, in 20th century Turkey, the military carried out coups to oust Islamist governments, and headscarves were legally restricted, as also happened in Tunisia.
+In opposition to Islamic political movements, in 20th-century Turkey, the military carried out coups to oust Islamist governments, and headscarves were legally restricted, as also happened in Tunisia.
 In other places, religious authority was co-opted and is now often seen as puppets of the state.
 For example, in Saudi Arabia, the state monopolized religious scholarship and, in Egypt, the state nationalized Al-Azhar University, previously an independent voice checking state power.
 Salafism was funded in the Middle East for its quietism.
 Saudi Arabia campaigned against revolutionary Islamist movements in the Middle East, in opposition to Iran.